mvolkmann/MyUnixEnv/notes/GoNotes.md

   - for example, no builtin map, filter, and reduce functions for arrays
   - hard to implement due to lack of generics
 - supports composition, but not inheritance of types
+- no equivalent of the ternary operator found in other languages

 ## Reasons to use